Attorney: Cruz to plead guilty to Parkland school massacre

 The guilty plea would set up a penalty phase where Nikolas Cruz, 23, would be fighting against the death penalty and hoping for life without parole.

-Attorneys for Cruz told Circuit Judge Elizabeth Scherer that he will plead guilty Wednesday to 17 counts of first-degree murder in the February 2018 shooting at Marjory Stoneman Douglas High School.
+Cruz attorney David Wheeler told Circuit Judge Elizabeth Scherer that he will plead guilty Wednesday to 17 counts of first-degree murder in the February 2018 shooting at Marjory Stoneman Douglas High School.
 The pleas will come with no conditions and prosecutors still plan to seek the death penalty.
-That will be decided by a jury, but that trial has not been scheduled.
+That will be decided by a jury, with the judge hoping to start the trial in January after choosing a jury from thousands of prospects starting in November.

-Cruz will also plead guilty to 17 counts of attempted first-degree murder and to attacking a jail guard nine months after the shooting.
-He was not present during the hearing.
+Cruz will also plead guilty to 17 counts of attempted first-degree murder.
+He was not initially present during the hearing, but later entered the Broward County courtroom to plead guilty to attacking a jail guard nine months after the shooting.
+He answered the judge’s question about his competency in a steady voice as sheriff’s deputies watched over him and spectators.

+Cruz said he understood that prosecutors can use the conviction as an aggravating factor when they later argue for his execution.

-The trial has been delayed by the pandemic and arguments between the prosecution and defense over what evidence and testimony could be presented to the jury.
-Some victims’ families had expressed frustration over the delays, but the president of the group they formed expressed relief that the case now seems closer to resolution.
+The trial has been delayed by the pandemic and arguments over what evidence could be presented to the jury, frustrating some victims’ families.

-“We just hope the system gives him justice,” said Tony Montalto of Stand With Parkland.
-His 14-year-old daughter, Gina, died in the shooting.
+Mitch and Annika Dworet, the only victims’ parents to attend the hearing, said they are relieved the case is finally moving toward closure.
+Their 17-year-old son Nick died in the shooting while his younger brother Alex was wounded.

+Mitch Dworet said he tries hard not to think about the case, saying he wants to focus on their sons.
+But his wife interjected, “We want justice — it’s time.”
+For them, that means Cruz’s execution.

-The decision by Cruz and his attorneys to plead guilty came unexpectedly.
-Preparations were being made to begin jury selection within the next few months.
+The decision by Cruz to plead guilty came unexpectedly.
 He had been set to go on trial next week for the attack on the Broward County jail guard.

-Cruz and his lawyers had long offered to plead guilty in exchange for a life sentence, but prosecutors had repeatedly rejected that deal, saying the case deserved a death sentence.
+Cruz and his lawyers had long offered to plead guilty in exchange for a life sentence, but prosecutors had rejected that deal, saying the case deserved a death sentence.
+Both sides declined comment Friday.

+Attorney David Weinstein, a former Florida prosecutor who is not involved in the case, said by pleading guilty to the murder charges, Cruz’s lawyers will be able to tell the jury in the penalty hearing “that he has accepted responsibility, has shown remorse and saved the victim’s families the additional trauma of a guilt phase trial.”

+The jurors also won’t repeatedly see the security videos that reportedly captured the shooting in graphic detail.
+Their goal will be to persuade one juror to vote for a life sentence — unanimity will be required to sentence Cruz to death.

 Cruz was a longtime, but troubled resident.
 Broward sheriff’s deputies were frequently called to the home in an upscale neighborhood he shared with his widowed mother and younger brother for disturbances, but they said nothing was ever reported that could have led to his arrest.
 A state commission that investigated the shooting agreed.